sethbattin/sethbattin.github.io/posts/starting.md

 ## First the bikeshedding
 Although literal typing of words is something I can do without hesitation, virtually anywhere and at any time, actually producing a website on which to write things inspires crippling analysis paralysis.
 To self-title or cling to anonymity?
 To focus on my profession (or other subject) or allow variety?
 A gimmicky theme or a simple journal?
 And of course the pinnacle of indecision, what title?

-God save me, choosing a url encompasses all the prior problems and more.
+God save me, choosing a URL encompasses all the prior problems and more.

 So for several months, I avoided all those issues entirely and simply took notes about topics.
 If their collation answers the above questions, I thought, then I will be able to proceed.
 This plan worked; the pattern I noticed was helpful.

 I like to be a real person and take responsibility for my ideas.
 I do like to talk about my area of expertise; my objective level expertness doesn't really matter.
 And I want to be able to discuss whatever subject occurs to me.
 Most of all, I like to answer questions.
-Hence my current domain name: personal, short, and accurately capturing the rheorical style.
+Hence my current domain name: personal, short, and accurately capturing the rhetorical style.

 ## Knowing the URL is half the battle
 Acquiring a domain name is the other half.
 Rounding out my 3rd decade on the internet, and my 2nd as a web professional, one might assume that I could register a domain with my eyes closed.
 HAHAHAHA no.

-Having had previous blogs, I did have preexisting domain regsitration and hosting, both via a longstading and terrible provider.
+Having had previous blogs, I did have preexisting domain registration and hosting, both via a longstanding and terrible provider.
 The idea of working with that organization has been repugnant for longer than I can remember.
 But fully extricating myself from their clutches was extremely difficult.
 And finding new hosting is also surprisingly annoying in current world.  [future article: why modern turnkey hosting is bad][hosting]

 Commercial giga-tech to the rescue.
 Google offers service as a domain registrar, and like all their products they make it as straightforward as possible.
 But it still takes days of waiting, which is usually outside my attention span.
-Luckily I had been building committment to this project literally for years.
+Luckily I had been building commitment to this project literally for years.

 New domain in hand, I still had to acquire new hosting.
 Although I _could_ spin up a server of my own, or use some godawful orchestration of cloud services, or purchase the aforementioned terrible consumer options, those all seemed like far more effort than I was willing and able to invest.
 I wanted to write, not administer systems.